Quantum chaos in the sparse SYK model: Sparse SYK models from machine learning

 \section{Sparse SYK models from machine learning}

 We applied our spectral rigidity tests to three sparse SYK models (denoted here as models (A), (B), and (C)) which were investigated in \cite{experiment}.
 These models were obtained by applying a machine learning (ML) algorithm to sparsify a single sample of the $N=10$ SYK model.
 Models (A) and (B) were selected to emulate the unsparsified SYK model in a teleportation process corresponding to the transmission of a qubit through a traversable wormhole connecting two black holes in bulk JT gravity.
 Model (C) was selected to have a teleportation signal even stronger than the one exhibited by the SYK model.
+Properties of model (A) were discussed further in \cite{lykken2024long}.

 The Hamiltonian of model (A) contains only 5 of the 210 terms in the full SYK Hamiltonian and involves only 7 out of the 10 Majoranas.
 These five terms are mutually commuting.
 The teleportation process in this model was simulated on a quantum processor, as had been proposed in \cite{QGITL1,QGITL2, gao2021traversable}; see also \cite{quantinuumexperiment}.